mikepthomas/projects/_posts/enraged-rabbit-carrot-feeder-2.0.md

 Building a the second version of the [Enraged Rabbit Carrot Feeder](https://github.com/Enraged-Rabbit-Community/ERCF_v2) to print using multiple colours of filament on the Voron.

 # Enraged Rabbit Carrot Feeder

+For V2.0 the recommended firmware is [Happy Hare](https://github.com/moggieuk/Happy-Hare/blob/main/doc/ercf_v2.md) and there is also a fork of KlipperScreen, [KlipperScreen Happy Hare Edition](https://github.com/moggieuk/KlipperScreen-Happy-Hare-Edition).

 ## Sourcing Parts